alexocode/talks/social/you-know-nothing/you-know-nothing.md

 [.footer: 🐦 wolf4earth | saschawolf.me]

 ^
+Please tweet me the skills you've aquired in your freetime!

+^
-Now go answer some questions on StackOverflow!
+Now go off and write some blog posts!